 The practice follows the approach prescribed in the inadequate EPI Guidelines (as described above).
-The number of checks perfored since the EUTR has been in force remains consistently at a very low level.
-With the total number of checks performed from 2015 to early 2021 not even reaching 60083, and the number of operators placing timber on the market estimated to be above 8,00084, the ratio between these two numbers shows that each year approx. 1% of timber operators are being checked for compliance with the EUTR.
+The number of checks performed since the EUTR has been in force remains consistently at a very low level.
+With the total number of checks performed from 2015 to end of 2022 being 77483, and the number of operators placing timber on the market estimated to be above 8,00084, the ratio between these two numbers shows that each year approx. 1% of timber operators are being checked for compliance with the EUTR (private forest owners are not included in these numbers).